playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 We can see how the browser's built-in capabilities helped inform the API for server actions — enabling more functionality than if the React team had scaffolded their own solution without this consideration.

-## Handling bi-directional server state
+## Handling bidirectional server state

-While it's cool that we can now send and receive data from the server, this introduces a new problem; To get the results of an action updated we're hard-refreshing the page.
+While it's cool that we can now send and receive data from the server, this introduces a new problem; To get the results of an action updated, we're hard-refreshing the page.
 This goes against React's defaulted behavior of not refreshing the page to get a reactive result.

 So let's fix that by using [React's `useActionState` hook](/posts/what-is-use-action-state-and-form-status) to get a reactive value from the server: